PSLmodels/OG-Core/docs/book/content/theory/government.md

 And finally, in closure rules {eq}`EqUnbalGBCclosure_Gt` and {eq}`EqUnbalGBCclosure_TRGt` in which government spending is used to stabilize the long-run budget, it is also possible that government spending is forced to be less than zero to make this happen.
 This would be the case if tax revenues bring in less than is needed to financed transfers and interest payments on the national debt.
 None of the equations we've specified above preclude that result, but it does raise conceptual difficulties.
 Namely, what does it mean for government spending to be negative?
 Is the government selling off public assets?
 We caution those using this budget closure rule to consider carefully how the budget is closed in the long run given their parameterization.
 We also note that such difficulties present themselves across all budget closure rules when analyzing tax or spending proposals that induce structural budget deficits.
 In particular, one probably needs a different closure instrument if government spending must be negative in the steady-state to hit your long-term debt-to-GDP target.

-[^negative_val_note]: Negative values for government spending on public goods would mean that revenues are coming into the country from some outside source, which revenues are triggered by government deficits being too high in an arbitrary future period $T_{G2}$.

 (SecUBIfootnotes)=
 ## Footnotes

+[^UBIgrowthadj]: The steady-state assumption in equation {eq}`EqUBIubi_mod_NonGrwAdj_SS` implies that the UBI amount is growth adjusted for every period after the steady-state is reached.

 [^GrowthAdj_note]: We impose this requirement of `ubi_growthadj = False` when `g_y_annual < 0` in the [`ogusa_default_parameters.json`](https://github.com/PSLmodels/OG-USA/blob/master/ogusa/ogusa_default_parameters.json) "validators" specification of the parameter.

+[^negative_val_note]: Negative values for government spending on public goods would mean that revenues are coming into the country from some outside source, which revenues are triggered by government deficits being too high in an arbitrary future period $T_{G2}$.